MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/quickstart-binary-classification-with-microsoftml.md

 #ms.custom: ""

 ---
-# Predict income using binary classification with the microsoftml Python package
+# An example of binary classification with the microsoftml Python package

 **Applies to: Microsoft Learning Server 9.2**

 ## Objective

-Learn how to use binary classification with using the functions in the [microsoftml package](../python-reference/microsoftml/microsoftml-package.md) that ships with Machine Learning Server.
+Learn how to use binary classification using the functions in the [microsoftml package](../python-reference/microsoftml/microsoftml-package.md) that ships with Machine Learning Server.
  Data scientists work [locally in their preferred Python IDE](../install/python-libraries-interpreter.md) and favorite version control tools to build scripts and models.

-This example attempts to predict if someone will exceed a given income threshold using a linear model build with the [rx_fast_linear](../python-reference/microsoftml/rx_fast_linear.md) function from the [microsoftml package](../python-reference/microsoftml/microsoftml-package.md).
+This example uses the well known breast cancer dataset.
+The dataset contains characteristics of cell nuclei and has a target label to indicate whether the tumor was benign (0) or malignant (1).
+The example builds a linear model with the [rx_fast_linear](../python-reference/microsoftml/rx_fast_linear.md) function from the [microsoftml package](../python-reference/microsoftml/microsoftml-package.md).

 ## Time estimate